Frequently Asked Questions

 No. MIR is designed to be fair:

-- Disputes exist: Incorrect signals can be challenged and removed
+• Disputes exist: Incorrect events can be challenged and corrected

 Privacy & Control